Honing in on a topological zero-bias conductance peak: Analysis

-We examine zero energy LDOS, LMDOS, and SPLDOS for parameters when both trivial and topological zero energy peaks appear in the conductance spectra.
-Table I compares zero energy LDOS, LMDOS, and SPLDOS between trivial and topological superconductor junctions.
-We see that zero-energy LDOS and SPLDOS exhibit oscillations in the metallic region in the case of trivial superconductor junction.
-However, zero energy LDOS and SPLDOS do not show any oscillations for topological superconductor junction.
+In this section, we analyze our obtained results for both setups.
+Table I compares zero-energy LDOS, LMDOS, and SPLDOS between trivial and topological cases for our two setups.
+For the first setup, we see that zero-energy LDOS and SPLDOS exhibit oscillations in the metallic region in the case of a trivial superconductor junction.
+However, zero energy LDOS and SPLDOS do not show any oscillations for topological superconductor junctions.
 In the superconducting region, zero energy LDOS shows an exponential decay for trivial superconductor junction, but it shows an oscillatory decay for topological superconductor junction.

 Zero energy SPLDOS and LMDOS show an oscillatory decay in the superconducting region for both trivial and topological superconductor junctions.
-However, for topological superconductor junction, zero energy SPLDOS and LMDOS exhibit superposition of two different periodic oscillations compared to trivial superconductor junction.
-Our work may help experimentalists distinguish trivial zero energy conductance peaks from topological zero energy conductance peaks via measuring LDOS, LMDOS, and SPLDOS.
+However, for topological superconductor junctions, zero energy SPLDOS and LMDOS exhibit the superposition of two different periodic oscillations compared to trivial superconductor junctions.
+For the second setup, we notice that in the trivial regime, zero-energy LDOS and SPLDOS show periodic oscillations in the metallic region.
+However, in the topological regime, they do not exhibit any oscillations.
+Zero-energy LDOS in the trivial regime exhibits a rapid decay in the superconducting region; however, it shows an oscillatory decay in the topological regime.
+Zero-energy SPLDOS and LMDOS exhibit the superposition of two different periodic oscillations in the topological regime.
+To conclude our analysis, the results obtained for the second setup are very similar to those for the first setup in the topological regime marking the universal nature of the probes.}